Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 despite being located in the fiber tract and has been marked up with **(-)**.
 All the other markers are marked up with **(+).**

-**Example 2: Section with clearly visible landmarks and inaccurate registration.**
+**Section with clearly visible landmarks and inaccurate registration.**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image9.jpeg